King's Day in Rotterdam - Festivals, parties, chillout areas

 Oranjebitter Rotterdam

 The festival's ethos is steeped in inclusivity and enjoyment, making it an essential destination for music enthusiasts on this Dutch national holiday.
-For more information on tickets, the line-up, and general FAQs, visitors can explore Oranjebitter's official website.
+For more information on tickets, the line-up, and general FAQs, visitors can explore Oranjebitter's official website

 Kroonjuweel

 Kroonjuweel Festival at the Merwe-Vierhavens invites you to celebrate King's Day with a mix of techno, uplifting house, and blazing hard-techno rave.
-With artists like David Vunk, Fafi Abdel Nour, OG Karin, and Subfiction spinning the decks, the party promises to be an unforgettable experience.
-Tickets are in their final phase, starting at 39,50 euros excluding service costs.

 King's Day welcomes a new player, De Oranjetuin.
 This block party kicks off the opening of De Kerktuin, a pop-up terrace next to the Arminius Church.
 Expect a casual vibe with dancing, beer, and good company.
 While the lineup remains a surprise, it's exclusively women behind the decks.
-A 'Vlugge Willy' entry card is a steal at 15 euros.

 Royal Republic